stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 2. Storing the input and output into a memory arena
 3. Adding a callback to a callback stack that calculates the adjoint of the function

-This process allows us to call `grad()` and from the last in, call each of the callbacks in the callback stack and accumulates the gradients through all the outputs and inputs. (reverse pass)
+This process allows us to call @ref stan::math::grad and from the last in, call each of the callbacks in the callback stack and accumulates the gradients through all the outputs and inputs. (reverse pass)